gomorpheus/morpheus-docs/integration_guides/IdentityManagement/OneLogIn.rst

    NAME
       Name of the Identity Source Integration in Morpheus DESCRIPTION
-      Optional Description of the Identiry Source
+      Optional Description of the Identity Source
     ONELOGIN SUBDOMAIN
       example: morpheus-dev
         ..
 WARNING:: Please verify the subdomain carefully.
 An invalid subdomain will cause authentication attempts by OneLogin users to fail.
     ONELOGIN REGION
-      Speciify US or EU region
+      Specify US or EU region
     API CLIENT SECRET
       OneLogin API Client Secret from the Settings - API section in OneLogin portal API CLIENT ID